TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 # Anchoring
-Below you will find visual and written guidance on anchoring, bastion points and when to Micro Jump Drive in the new meta, but please remember this is for guidance only, different situations and events can and will change the course of your anchoring, bastion activation and MJD, so it is by no means a "one and only" guide.
-Hopefully however it will help newer pilots to understand where and when to anchor, bastion & MJD.
+Below you will find visual and written guidance on anchoring, bastion points and when to Micro Jump Drive in the new meta.
+However please remember this is for guidance only, different situations and events can and will change the course of your anchoring, bastion activation and MJD, so it is by no means a "one and only" guide.
+Hopefully it will serve to help newer pilots to understand where and when to anchor, bastion & MJD.
 All guidance is subject to change too so check back as we continue to figure out the best way to keep our isk/h going up. **Remember, FC intructions overule any guidance!**

 Note: All images are shown as a top down overview of each room/site with the tactical overlay enabled.
+Each picture shows the start of 1st wave for each site/room.

 **Quicknav** - [TPPH Room 1](#tpph-r1) / [TPPH Room 2](#tpph-r2) / [TPPH Room 3](#tpph-r3) / [NRF](#nrf) / [TCRC](#tcrc)